MJCliffe/PASCal/README.md

 The code is available at [MJCliffe/PASCal](https://github.com/MJCliffe/PASCal) on GitHub, and the documentation at [docs.pascalapp.co.uk](https://docs.pascalapp.co.uk).
 Installation instructions can be found [below](#offline-installation), and example Jupyter notebooks showcasing the functionality can be found in `./examples` folder on GitHub, or in the online documentation.

 A paper summarising the original motivation and theory behind PASCal is published at [J. Appl.
 Cryst.
 (2012).
 45, 1321-1329](https://doi.org/10.1107/S0021889812043026) ([arXiv](http://arxiv.org/pdf/1204.3007.pdf)).
 Please cite this if you use PASCal in a publication.
 This publication was produced for a previous version of PASCal and so description of the software itself is out of date.
-PASCal is designed might not be the most appropriate method for full analysis of your data, so please read the sections below on [errors](#errors), [fitting](#fitting) and [strains](#strain-calculation) if you have particular needs.
+PASCal as designed might not be the most appropriate method for full analysis of your data, so please read the sections below on [errors](#errors), [fitting](#fitting) and [strains](#strain-calculation) if you have particular needs.

 # Quick start